emqx/cloud-docs/en_US/connect_to_deployments/java_sdk.md

     + WebSocket Port: **8083**
     + WebSocket TLS/SSL Port: **8084**

 - You can [create a deployment](https://docs.emqx.com/en/cloud/latest/create/overview.html) as well.
 Find connection information in the deployment overview.
 Make sure the deployment is running.
 At the same time, you can use WebSocket to test the connection to the MQTT server.
-If you are creating your own deployment, check [Authentication](../deployments/auth_overview.md) and set the username and password in **Access Control** -> **Authentication** for verification.
+If you are creating your own deployment, check [Authentication](https://docs.emqx.com/en/cloud/latest/deployments/auth_overview.html) and set the username and password in `Authentication & ACL` > `Authentication` for verification.

 ### Install Maven
 The project use Maven as the build tool, please [install Maven](https://maven.apache.org/install.html) first.